 To begin my research I used the Permaculture Principles as a starting point to explore my aspirations for the design.
 I used the principles developed by Starhawk to do this.

-Next I took the text from this activity to create a Word Sift which highlights the frequency of the words within my writing.
+Next I took the text from the principles activity to create a Word Sift which highlights the frequency of the words within my writing.
 I like the way that this tool gives clarity to the ideas that are developing as a result of the process that is being undertaken.

 I then went on to gather a selection of quotes from the books that I had been reading as research for the project and used these to create a second Word Sift.
 Again I was interested in the elements of thinking which may stand out as a result of this.